catduckgnaf/springboard-dev/README.md

 ## further todo:

 1. I plan to add more starter code for various language.
 Just basics that I keep reusing.

-2. Prebuilt containers (so you don't need to wait as long to get set up)

-4. Fully working codespaces!
-Don't know what a codespace is?
-Google if, I'm to lazy to make a hyperlink.

-5. Better documentation, maybe some testing. unless I get distract......OOOH A SQUIRREL
+2. Better documentation, maybe some testing. unless I get distract......OOOH A SQUIRREL

 # How can I help your awesome project?